zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 ^Moving on to the next lesson, it's important to understand that pretty much everything in SwiftUI is a view, but not every view is a view.

-^Concepts like UIViewControllers, delegates and similar have been removed from SwiftUI.
-For example...
+^Concepts like UIViewControllers, delegates and similar do not exist in SwiftUI.
+For example..

 ---